qpsolvers/qpbenchmark/results/maros_meszaros.md

 ### Primal error

 The primal error measures the maximum (equality and inequality) constraint violation in the solution returned by a solver.
-As with runtimes, we use the [shifted geometric mean](#shifted-geometric-mean) to aggregate primal errors over the whole test set.

-Shifted geometric mean of solver primal errors (1.0 is the best):
+Here are the shifted geometric means of solver primal errors (1.0 is the best):

 |        |   default |   high_accuracy |
 |:-------|----------:|----------------:|